-“We are spiritual creatures, with a soul (our mind, will, and emotions) and a body,” says Peter DeHaan, PhD.
-“That is, we are a spirit, we have a soul, and we live in a body — and this isn’t just my idea; many biblical scholars share this view.
-The apostle Paul acknowledges these three parts of our being, as well as their order of importance in his letter to the Thessalonian church, when he writes: ‘May your whole spirit, soul, and body be kept blameless,'” (1 Thessalonians 5:23, NIV).
+We are spiritual creatures, we have a soul (our mind, will, and emotions), and we live in a body.
+The apostle Paul acknowledges these three parts of our being, as well as their order of importance in his letter to the Thessalonian church, when he writes: “May your whole spirit, soul, and body be kept blameless” (1 Thessalonians 5:23, NIV).

-“However, not everything that is spiritual is good.
-There can be good spirituality, bad spirituality, and inconsequential spirituality.”
-To guide us in pursuing good spirituality and avoiding the rest, Peter advocates a biblical approach.
-“The Bible can—and should—be our guide in ascertaining a spiritual perspective that is positive and productive.
-A spirituality that’s not supported by the Bible is one that’s suspect and potentially dangerous.”
+However, not everything that is spiritual is good.
+There can be good spirituality, bad spirituality, and inconsequential spirituality.
+To guide us in pursuing good spirituality and avoiding the rest, I advocate a biblical approach.
+The Bible can—and should—be our guide in ascertaining a spiritual perspective that is positive and productive.
+A spirituality that’s not supported by the Bible is one that’s suspect and potentially dangerous.

-“For the last 500 years, modern thinking people have focused on the tangible and quantifiable, ignoring the spiritual roots of the pre-modern and ancient peoples,” adds Dr. DeHaan.
-“Those folks viewed everything as spiritual.
-It was modern man who tried to separated the spiritual from the secular.
-Following that, modernity effectively shoved spirituality under the bus.”
+For the last 500 years, modern thinking people have focused on the tangible and quantifiable, ignoring the spiritual roots of the pre-modern and ancient peoples.
+Those folks viewed everything as spiritual.
+It was modern-thinking people who tried to separate the spiritual from the secular.
+Following that, modernity effectively shoved spirituality under the bus.

-“Fortunately, postmodernity has come to the rescue, reclaiming humanity’s spiritual nature.
-Most postmodern people are open to spiritual things,” notes DeHaan, who covered the topic in his dissertation.
-“The problem is that not all that’s spiritual is good — the goal of my writing is to point spiritually receptive people to a wholesome spiritual perspective.”
+Fortunately, postmodernity has come to the rescue, reclaiming our true spiritual nature.
+Most postmodern people are open to spiritual things, which I covered in my dissertation.
+The problem is that not all that’s spiritual is good.
+The goal of my writing is to point spiritually receptive people to a wholesome spiritual perspective.